These House Republicans voted against Jim Jordan's speaker bid in the first round

 A spokesperson for Jordan said after the end of the first round that House members should be prepared to vote again Tuesday.

-Here are the Republicans who voted against Jordan on the first vote, so far:
+Here are the Republicans who voted against Jordan on the first vote:

 - Rep. Don Bacon, of Nebraska, was the first to cast a vote for McCarthy.